dmd-program/dmd-100/projects/develop-brainstorm.md

 ### Discussion Rounds

-1. Introduce yourselves if you don't already all know each other.
+1. **Team Leader:** A Team Leader is randomly assigned, and is responsible for coordinating the group's brainstorm session.
 2. There will be one brainstorming round for each person in the group.
+3. Each group member will create their own free whiteboard space from [https://www.webwhiteboard.com](https://www.webwhiteboard.com) and send their board's URL to the assigned Team Leader.
-3. Each round will focus on a different person's HMW question.
+4. Each round will focus on a different person's HMW question.
-4. Designated facilitator.
-For each round, the person currently in focus for the discussion will be the designated recorder of the discussion, and is responsible for uploading the recorded accounts of the conversation.
+5. **Facilitator Role:** For each round, the person currently in focus for the discussion will be the Facilitator of the discussion, and is responsible for downloading their finished whiteboard and uploading the the image to the Studio.
+   1. The facilitator is responsible for keeping time.
+   2. Responsible for downloading their own How Might We...? brainstorm whiteboard image.
-5. Spend about 10-15 minutes minutes per round.
-The designated recorder is responsible for keeping time.
+6. Spend about 10-15 minutes minutes per round.

 ### Brainstorming